Defriending In The Age Of Trump

 defriending in the age of trump

 If, like me, you have changed your mindset, or you feel safe to share your feed with people in need of a wake-up, please reconsider hitting the defriend button when you see someone post something you disagree with.
 Even if you don't have the time or energy to interact directly with it, maybe just maybe something loving that you post will be the spark they need to see from a kinder point of view.
-Becuase when people know better, they do better.
+Because when people know better, they do better.

 xo